Visit Santa Fe

 Best Time To Go

-Santa Fe travel is a wonderful idea year-round--it all depends on what kind of seasonal activities you are looking for.
-Summer is the peak season when the days are hot, and the nights are warm, but the shoulder seasons of fall and spring still have pleasant weather and offer some wonderful festivals.
-Winter is cold and dry in the city, but powdery snow in the mountains makes for excellent for skiing.
+Santa Fe is a wonderful destination year-round—it all depends on what kind of seasonal activities you’re looking for.
+The peak season is summer, when the days are hot and the nights are warm, but the shoulder seasons of fall and spring still have pleasant weather and some wonderful festivals.
+Winter is cold and dry in the city, but powdery snow in the mountains makes for excellent skiing.

 Though the downtown area is walkable, you’ll need a car to visit the rest of Santa Fe.
 Parking is plentiful, even downtown, but public transportation is limited to the bus system.
 Uber is a reasonable alternative, though everything downtown is reasonably close.